Western Green Energy Hub

 Project description

 The project proponents are planning to develop the Western Green Energy Hub as a large-scale hybrid wind and solar energy and renewables-based hydrogen production project in the far southeast of Western Australia, approximately 440 kilometres east of Kalgoorlie.
-Presently, renewables-based ammonia production is the base case hydrogen vector; this is to be further investigated and optimised during the development stages of the project.
+Presently, renewables-based ammonia production is the base case hydrogen vector; this and other e-fuels opportunities are to be further investigated and optimised during the development stages of the project.

 The full-scale proposal would be implemented within a development envelope approximately 22,690 square kilometres in size and may generate over 200 TWh of renewable energy, dependent on the mix and size of wind and solar capacities.